Scripps Translational Science Institute

 CTSI will reach underrepresented populations and develop translational strategies for health improvements nationwide.

-UC Davis Clinical and Translational Science Center
+University of California, Davis Clinical and Translational Science Center

 Lars Berglund, M.D., Ph.D., University of California, Davis

 The University of California, Davis (UC Davis) is proposing to create a Clinical and Translational Science Center (CTSC) that will transform its medical research enterprise into a highly effective open academic home for clinical and translational research by building on three key assets: 1) a long-standing commitment as a land-grant university to serve the geographically dispersed and ethnically diverse populations of inland and northern California with a health care system enabled by one of the broadest and most extensive telecommunications programs in the world; 2) the collaborative culture of UC Davis, which has one of the most extensive and interdisciplinary life science environments in the country; and 3) an established CTSC pilot facility — the UC Davis Clinical Research Investigator Services Program (CRISP) — that serves as the physical home for clinical and translational research, and for faculty training and career development.
 CRISP is a fundamentally important CTSC testing ground where many perceived CTSC barriers have been explored and solutions have been tested.
 Through CRISP, UC Davis has completed the planning phase for CTSC.